STAT 331 Nonparametric Statistical Methods

 General

-- Communicate understanding of analysis results through clearly written conclusions summarizing the results of the statistical models when applied to specified data sets.
+- Summarize the analysis of statistical models when applied to specified data sets.

-- Demonstrate the ability to appropriately select among different nonparametric models for hypothesis testing, including assumptions about model data, in the context of answering questions about representative real-world problems.
+- Select among different nonparametric models for hypothesis testing, including assumptions about model data.

-- Understand and learn to interpret a more general set of statistical models and hypothesis testing techniques (not covered in STAT 201 and built on understanding of hypothesis testing) such Wilcoxon Rank-Sum Tests, Kruskal-Wallis Tests, goodness-of-fit-tests, nonparametric linear correlation and regression, and nonparametric methods for paired data.
+- Develop statistical models and hypothesis testing techniques such Wilcoxon Rank-Sum Tests, Kruskal-Wallis Tests, goodness-of-fit-tests, nonparametric linear correlation and regression, and nonparametric methods for paired data.

-- Understand statistical principles and methods for nonparametric statistical methods.
+- Apply statistical principles and methods for nonparametric statistical methods.